Contents

 step.

-After changes have been made in a dataset, you can transmit the
+After changes have been made in a dataset, you can

-then executes the appropriate command.
+and then executes the appropriate command.

-As an illustration of how updates are made, suppose your
+As an illustration of how updates are made, suppose

-application uses a dataset containing a single data table.
+your application uses a dataset containing a single data table.
 The application fetches

 two rows from the database.
 After the retrieval, the in-memory data table looks like